reliumd/AOLE-project/README.md

 * Run simulation

 #### Beckhoff TwinCAT
-* See "installationGuide.pdf" in the IoTProjectSrc directory for more information
+* See "installationGuide.pdf" in the IoTTask folder for more information
+* Open "IotMqttSampleUsingQueue.sln" file (can be found in IoTTask folder)
 * Remember to change your IP address and port info
 ![IP address and port](https://user-images.githubusercontent.com/63422870/103790988-930f7d80-504a-11eb-8c4f-b2d24ebaedf4.png)

 #### Mosquitto (MQTT broker)
-See "installationGuide.pdf" in the IoTProjectSrc directory for more information
+See "installationGuide.pdf" in the IoTTask folder for more information

 #### UaExpert (OPC UA Client)
 Discover the server address in UaExpert.
 If it cannot detect the server, manually connnect it through the server address "opc.tcp://localhost:51210/UA/VcOpcUaServer"